kevinguebert/Javascript30/README.md

     ```

 - Added CSS style `-webkit-tap-highlight-color: transparent;` to the `html` element so the click event does not highlight the text
+- Added CSS style `cursor: pointer` for the `key` div elements to showcase that a user can click on a key